Byline-CMS/bylinecms.org/README.md

 <details>
 <summary>7.
 What's here now?</summary>
-Not much.
-The embryo of a 'proof of concept' CMS - but there will be more soon.
+Not much: The embryo of a 'proof of concept' CMS - but there will be more soon.
 </details>

 <details>
 <summary>8.
 Will you fork Payload CMS?</summary>
 Absolutely not.
-There would be no point in taking on the complexity of the Payload CMS solution when it's the complexity of the project itself we'd like to avoid.
+There would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
 </details>

 ## What's Next?